bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-02-28 17:07 Friday

   I think that by making addone-list call its parent (template-list)'s constructor I am registering a render method on add events that calls the wrong
   render: the one from base-view not the one from addone-list.

+Nope, that's not it.
+It's this: by adding an unsaved item, we're adding one that has no id.
+But the template-list view uses the `id` attribute to choose which subview to create.